replane-dev/replane-website/docs/sdk/building-an-sdk.md

 }
 ```

-If your SDK supports fallbacks, you can send them in the request body:
+If your SDK supports defaults, you can send them in the request body:

 ```json
 {